p2/OAuth2/README.md

 Since the Swift language is constantly evolving I have adopted a versioning scheme mirroring Swift versions: the framework version's **first two digits are always the Swift version** the library is compatible with, see [releases](https://github.com/p2/OAuth2/releases).
-Code compatible with brand new Swift versions are to be found on a separate feature branch named after their swift version.
+Code compatible with brand new Swift versions are to be found on a separate feature branch named appropriately.

 Usage